-Black and white together is so hot right now for interiors and exteriors, whether the duet is applied to modern, farmhouse, traditional, or cottage decor styles.
+Black and white together is so hot right now for interiors and exteriors.
 While it’s nothing new, we’re seeing black and white interior design everywhere.
 In fact, from the vantage point of my current surroundings–Fixer Upper land in Waco, Texas, where we’re visiting the Silos and all things Magnolia, black and white stripe awnings, outdoor lounge chairs, French industrial bistro chairs, and tiled floors are everywhere.
+Care to read my tips for visiting Magnolia Market at the Silos?

 What contributes to the growing appeal of black and white?